inthewaves/AppUpdateServerGenerator/README.md

 ### Repository management
 Requirements:
-* This tool is tested and developed on Linux only.
+* This tool is tested on and developed for Linux only.
 * `openssl`, `apksigner`, and `aapt2` need to be in included your `PATH` variable.
   * `openssl` should be packaged in most Linux distributions
   * `apksigner` and `aapt2` are tools in the Android SDK Build Tools package.
 The SDK can be typically installed using Android Studio, but instructions on getting those tools standalone can be found at https://developer.android.com/studio/command-line (`sdkmanager`).
 * You need an RSA or EC key in PKCS8 format to sign the metadata.
 The key needs to be decrypted.
+  There are test keys in the repo (`testkey_ec.pk8`, `testkey_rsa.pk8`), but these should not be used in production.

 To insert an APK (or multiple APKs) into the repo, run this command after building the jar with `./gradlew build`: